andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+09/18/18 | `cw16` | *Liang*, section 3.3 (p.
+67 - 72); 8.1, 8.2 (p.
+242 - 253).
+In this lab we continued advanced string processing techniques, and worked on a program to scan the `/etc/passwd` file, pull out certain fields, and print them to the screen using formatted output.
+This directory contains a template source code file (`.py`).
+It's mostly comments that are followed by this: `>> Your line of code here <<`.
+If you follow the instructions in the comments and write each line of code specified, you should be able to complete the entire project.
+Give it a try!
+Also included in this directory is another Python file of advanced string handling techniques.
 09/17/18 | `cw15` | *Liang*, section 3.3 (p.
 67 - 72); 8.1, 8.2 (p.
 242 - 253).
 In this class we started learning about advanced string processing techniques.
 Sample code from our classwork today is included in this directory.
 09/14/18 | `cw14` | In this class we mapped-out the flow chart for completing `pa03`.
 A .pdf copy of the flowchart is now available in `~/repo201/programming/pa03`.
 This directory (`cw14`) is just a placeholder.
 09/12/18 | `cw13` | In this class we continued work on the password cracking program.
 The files for that project are in `cw12`.
 This directory (`cw13`) is just a placeholder.